Can Tho City, Southern Vietnam

 Phone code: 710

-Can Tho is the fifth largest city in Vietnam, and the largest city in the Mekong delta.
+Can Tho is the fifth largest city in Vietnam and the largest city in the Mekong Delta.
 It is famous for its floating market, rice paper-making village, and picturesque rural canals.
-It had a population of 1.2 million as of 2011, and is located on the south bank of the Hau River, a branch of the Mekong.
+It had a population of 1.2 million as of 2011 and is located on the south bank of the Hau River, a branch of the Mekong.
 In 2007, about 50 people died when Can Tho Bridge collapsed, causing Vietnam’s worst engineering disaster.
 In 2011, Can Tho International Airport opened.
 The name Can Tho is a shortened form of cam thi giang, meaning “river of poems”.
 The city is nicknamed the “western capital” (Tây Đô), and is located 169 km from Ho Chi Minh City.
 Can Tho’s climate is tropical and monsoonal with two seasons: rainy, from May to November; and dry, from December to April.
 Average annual humidity is 83%, rainfall 1,635 mm and temperature 27 °C.

 The city is an independent municipality at the same level as provinces of Vietnam.
 It was created in the beginning of 2004 by a split of the former Can Tho Province into two new administrative units: Can Tho City and Hau Giang Province.

 The city of Can Tho has nine districts: Ninh Kieu, Binh Thuy, Cai Rang, O Mon, Thot Not, Phong Dien, Co Do, Vinh Thanh, Thoi Lai.
-Ninh Kieu, that has the well-known port – Ninh Kieu port, is the center district and also the most populated and wealthiest of these districts.
+Ninh Kieu, that has the well-known port – Ninh Kieu port, is the central district and also the most populated and wealthiest of these districts.

 The city borders the provinces of An Giang, Hau Giang, Kiên Giang, Vinh Long and Đong Tháp.